Y-absamad/Dart_Basics/README.md

 - **ChatGPT**: A tool that helps me understand concepts, solve problems, and get personalized guidance as I learn Dart.

 ## Connect with Me
-Feel free to follow my progress or share tips and resources!
+- Feel free to follow my progress or share tips and resources!
 I'm excited to learn and grow in the Dart community.
+-You can reach me via email: **yousef.ahmed.0402@gmail.com**